Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 Yeah, exactly.

-So I mean, realistically speaking, there was no way I was gonna win the case, but I spent two years of my life fighting it, and the judge or excuse me, um, the the the government's lead counsel hated me because I filed a motion almost every single day for two straight years.
+And the judge, or excuse me, the government's lead counsel hated me because I filed a motion almost every single day for two straight years.

 Just every day.

-And they're like, good luck, fuck you.
+And they're like, good luck.

 I mean, literally every single day I was filing a motion for two straight years.

-And so that so that lawyer hated me, absolutely hated me.
+And so that, so that lawyer hated me, absolutely hated me.

 And that's not the only time I've heard of that happening, by the way.

-I know other cases which I'm not at liberty to discuss where you know judges have ruled that the that the intelligence committee would be at the FBI C A or whatever has to release documents, you know, and and they say, Okay, we'll release them, but we can only do 500 pages a month, and they're by the way, there's 80,000 pages.
+I know other cases, which I'm not at liberty to discuss, where judges have ruled that the intelligence community, what be it the FBIC or whatever, has to release documents, and they say, okay, we'll release them, but we can only do 500 pages a month.

-It's like if it only took you two years to make the documents, how damn long does it take for you to email them?
+It's like, if it only took you two years to make the documents, how damn long does it take for you to email them?

 Well, I mean, you must have wiped the server with the cloth or something.

-Uh all I know is that to get back to what we were talking about with regards to the double standard.
+All I know is that to get back to what we were talking about with regards to the double standard, I mean, the things that they're able to get away with, private citizens can't do it.

 You can't do anything.